alexdevero/alex-devero-blog/__drafts__/draft--function-constructors.md

 So, on the left side, start with the `this` keyword and then specify the name of the property.
 Add dot (`.`) between these two.
 On the right side, define the value for the property and you are done.
 If you want to define a method the process is almost the same.
 You also have to use the `this` keyword, followed by the name of the method.

 The only difference is on the right side.
-Here you have to use the `function` keyword.
+Here, you have to use the `function` keyword.
 This will tell JavaScript that you want to define a function.
 You can also use an [arrow function] instead of a regular function.
 When you define a constructor method, you can access any property that already exists inside the constructor.

 In order to access the property, to reference it correctly, you have to use the `this` keyword.
-THe `this` in this case is a reference for the constructor function itself.
+The `this` in this case is a reference for the constructor function itself.
 So, `this` is basically like `constructorFunctionItself`.

 ```JavaScript
 // Create constructor function: